Meaning of Marketing Competitiveness

 - Identify and Promote USP - Unique Selling Proposition is something that sets a product apart from its competitors in the eyes of existing customers as well as new customers.
 Marketers are required to identify USP of their product and effectively communicate it with the target audience.

-- Cost efficient operations - Business is required to be organised and operated efficiently, so that the cost of production and distribution be minimised.
+- Cost efficient operations - Business is required to be organized and operated efficiently, so that the cost of production and distribution be minimized.

-- Customer delight - Business organisations must provide proper customer services to delight its customers.
+- Customer delight - Business organizations must provide proper customer services to delight its customers.